xezpeleta/lamb/backend/ENVIRONMENT_VARIABLES.md

 **Usage**:
 - Used for internal API calls from Creator Interface to LAMB Core
-- Both APIs run in the same container or server, so this should always "localhost"
+- Both APIs run in the same container or server, so this should always use "localhost"

 **Examples**:
 - Development: `http://localhost:9099`